The ultimate wrinkle reduction solution: Laser skin resurfacing treatment combined with LED light therapy

-We offer laser rejuvenation treatments combined with LED therapy to promote wrinkle reduction.
-These combination treatments recharge the skin, boost the skin’s anti-aging abilities and help enhance the skin’s own natural repair process providing a prolonged youthful appearance.
+We offer laser skin resurfacing treatments combined with LED therapy to promote wrinkle reduction.
+These combination treatments recharge the skin, boost the skin’s anti-ageing abilities and help enhance the skin’s own natural repair process providing a prolonged youthful appearance.

 The introduction of non-ablative (non-invasive treatment with Gentlemax™) lasers has made it possible for patients to seek treatment with little interruption to their work or social schedules.
 Non-ablative lasers selectively target the dermis, while protecting the epidermis from injury.
 This selective remodelling of the dermis is responsible for the improvement in skin appearance with minimal post procedural side effects.

 Non-ablative laser rejuvenation treatments, combined with LED therapy, are able to provide a more immediate result than most anti-ageing creams and facials that only manage to penetrate the skin’s surface.
 Our laser rejuvenation treatments have the advantage of working at cellular level to stimulate the body’s own collagen and elastin formation and restore the skin’s function.
 As the collagen layer thickens, skin tone and elasticity improve, resulting in wrinkle reduction.
 However better results have been achieved in cases where laser is used in conjunction with a suitable skincare regime and a healthy diet and lifestyle.

 How to stimulate collagen production using laser